 The Law Gives the Right of Way at Intersections

-The law does not provide anyone the right-of-way, but it does specify who must yield the right-of-way.
+The law does not necessarily provide who has the right-of-way, but rather, it specifies who must yield the right-of-way.
 To avoid a collision, every motorist, biker, and pedestrian must do everything possible.
 You are allowing another vehicle to move ahead of you when you surrender the right-of-way.
 When multiple vehicles arrive at an intersection at the same time, the “Yield to the Driver on the Right” rule governs most intersections.

 At crosswalks and intersections, pedestrians must always be yielded the right-of-way.
 Bicycles are considered vehicles, so they abide by the same rules as other drivers.
 As a result, the right-of-way isn’t always yielded to bicycles.